 To some, these may seem obvious…but after one completed pregnancy, and another almost 2/3 of the way through (not to mention plenty of friends that have been pregnant), I can assure you that these statements are in fact used on a regular basis.
 I’ve heard all of them…more than once.
 So if you encounter a mama-to-be on a regular basis (or just see one on the street), read on.
 DISCLOSURE: This post may very likely be wildly influenced by pregnancy hormones, so take it with a grain of salt 😉

 1. “Are you sure there’s not more than one in there?”
-Yes, while some get there sooner than others, we all get to a certain point where we are ridiculously big.
+Yes, while some get there sooner than others, we all get to a certain point where we are ridiculously big and it does not mean that IVF with donor eggs resulted in twin pregnancy.
 And yes, we are fully aware of it and probably self-conscious about it.
 And no, we don’t care for your sarcasm.